jedihe/drupal-dev-vm/README.md

   2. Adjust puppet/manifests/import\_sites.pp to get your new site properly imported and set up.
 2. Run "vagrant up --provider=docker" and wait :)

+### Do You Trust Me? (i.e. Building the Docker image by yourself)

+It's a two-step process:

+1. Build the *Ubuntu 12.04 i386* image; instructions in [my Docker Registry repo](https://registry.hub.docker.com/u/jedihe/ubuntu-i386/).
+2. Build the final *Baseimage i386* image; instructions in [my Docker Registry repo](https://registry.hub.docker.com/u/jedihe/baseimage-i386/).

+You guessed it, the build process depends on other code I own... but since it's forked way back from the original repos, you can diff and see for yourself what changes did I make.

 ### SSH Keys

 (Taken almost verbatim from [FunnyMonkey/fm-vagrant](https://github.com/FunnyMonkey/fm-vagrant))